rjmags1/algorithms-practice/leetcode/17_letter_combinations_of_a_phone_number.md

 ```

 ## Notes
-- Classic enumerative recursive problem using string building to avoid a bunch of O(n) string concats.
+- Enumerative recursive problem using string building to avoid a bunch of O(n) string concats.